didi-hub97/azure-static-app/readme.md

 # Daily To-Do App
-This is a daily To-Do App that will be hosted on Microsoft Azure that allows users to plan their day using a To-Do list
+A Daily To-Do Static Web App hosted on Microsoft Azure available to users globally offering them the flexilibity to plan their day.

 [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/overview) allows you to easily build JavaScript apps in minutes.
 Use this repo with the [quickstart](https://docs.microsoft.com/azure/static-web-apps/getting-started?tabs=vanilla-javascript) to build and customize a new static site.